gesellkammer/loristrck/README.rst

 LORISTRCK
 =========

-This is the simplest wrapper possible for the partial-tracking library Loris.
+`loristrck` is a simple python wrapper for the C++ partial-tracking library Loris.
+It is written in cython and targets python 3.
-The source of the library is included as part of the project, so there is no need to install the library independently.
+The source of the library is included as part of the project installed alongside to avoid version mismatches

 C++ Library Dependencies:
   * fftw3_